hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 ranging from smartphones to tablets to laptops to giant desktop monitors.

+## Custom data structure visualizations (medium)

+Right now Online Python Tutor can render only basic Python data structures.
+While this is sufficient for teaching introductory CS courses, intermediate and advanced CS students must learn algorithms involving more sophisticated data structures such as binary trees and graphs.
+The goal of this project is to create a set of effective custom renderers for data structures such as trees, graphs, numerical matrices, and even simple 2D graphical worlds (e.g., for Pac-Man or Conway’s Game of Life).
+These renderers will make Online Python Tutor useful in a far larger variety of CS courses and online textbooks.

 ## Offline mode for use as a production debugger (medium)

 From a reader comment: "As a teaching tool it is invaluable, not only for teaching python, but for programming in general (what is going on in memory...).